 - Avoid temperature extremes.
 Exposure to extreme heat or cold can increase your risk of a sickle cell crisis.

 - Exercise regularly, but don't overdo it.
 Talk with your doctor about how much exercise is right for you.

-- Use over-the-counter (OTC) medications with caution.
-Use OTC pain medications, such as ibuprofen (Advil, Motrin IB, Children's Motrin, others) or naproxen sodium (Aleve) sparingly, if at all, because of the possible effect on your kidneys.
-Ask your doctor before taking OTC drugs.
+- Use nonprescription medications with caution.
+Use pain medications, such as ibuprofen (Advil, Motrin IB, Children's Motrin, others) or naproxen sodium (Aleve), sparingly, if at all, because of the possible effect on your kidneys.
+Ask your doctor before taking nonprescription drugs.

 Coping and support

-If you or someone in your family has sickle cell anemia, you may want help with the stresses of this lifelong disease.
-Consider:
+If you or someone in your family has sickle cell anemia, you might consider the following to help you cope:

 - Exploring ways to cope with the pain.
-Work with your doctor to find ways to control your pain.
+Work with your health care provider to find ways to control your pain.
 Pain medications can't always take all the pain away.
 Different techniques work for different people, but it might be worth trying heating pads, hot baths, massages or physical therapy.

 - Learning about sickle cell anemia to make informed decisions about care.
 If you have a child with sickle cell anemia, learn as much as you can about the disease.
 Ask questions during your child's appointments.
 Ask your health care team to recommend good sources of information.